abdabdullah/SentimentAnalysis/README.md

  <br /> 2.)
 Extract the same and open the **homescreen** file contained in **dist** folder of the code file. <br />
  <br /> 3.)
 Make sure that your system have installed Python. <br />
  <br /> 4.) https://drive.google.com/drive/folders/1bj6hHZnlhfmZUUSVIpkfdCbYg_sdhXga?usp=sharing <br />
- <br /> 5.) *Note for better understanding of project refer to the report provided in the code file. <br />
+ <br /> 5.) *Note- For better understanding of project refer to the report provided in the code file. <br />